Woman’s Torso, Dismembered Body Parts Found In NYC, NJ Waste Transfer Stations’ Trash

 Investigators are attempting to trace the body parts to the specific truck that dropped off the remains, hoping that by doing so they will be able to track where it originated.
 Sources told the Post that there were more than two dozen trucks that dropped loads of trash at the Metropolitan Transfer Station between midnight and when the body parts were discovered by Rodriguez.

-The body parts have been turned over to the Medical Examiner, who will conduct an autopsy and attempt to determine just how the woman died.
+The body parts have been turned over to the medical examiner, who will conduct an autopsy and attempt to determine just how the woman died.
 Although NYPD officers were no longer at the scene Wednesday, it should be noted that the investigation remains ongoing.
 No arrests have been made.

 Rodriguez, who worked for three years as a paramedic, says he has seen gruesome sights before, but his co-workers have been traumatized by the recent experience.